Sig-Moid/GHOST/README.md

 What does it support?

 GHOST supports JavaScript 4.0.
-The Qt5 library has not yet added support for JS5, but that is likely to be added with Qt6.
-That is to say, GHOST will likely support JS5 soon after Qt6 is released.
-Moreover, while GHOST has the infrastructure to support WebGL & WASM, the former has a fingerprinting exploitation that, until resolved, has prevented it's use in release versions.
-Once WebGL is secure again, however, support will likely be added to GHOST.
+GHOST has the infrastructure to support WebGL & WASM, but the former has a fingerprinting exploitation that, until resolved, has prevented it's use in release versions.
+We are currently working on a solution to mask hardware information to prevent WebGL fingerprinting.

 How do I install it?